hyperledger/fabric/docs/source/cc_launcher.md

 ## Chaincode packages

-As part of the new lifecycle introduced with Fabric 2.0, the chaincode package format changed from serialized protocol buffer messages to a gzip compressed POSIX tape archive.
-Chaincode packages created with `peer lifecycle chaincode package` use this new format.
+A chaincode package contains chaincode and associated metadata in a compressed gzip file that can be installed to a peer.
+The peer command `peer lifecycle chaincode package` can be used to create a chaincode package.
+You can also create a chaincode package using third party tools.

 ### Lifecycle chaincode package contents